The New England Fall Astronomy Festival (NEFAF) for 2018 is a GO!

 Periodically throughout the year, the UNH Observatory hosts or is involved in other various special events at UNH and around the Seacoast.
 Be sure to check our website often to keep in the know!

-New England Fall Astronomy Festival There is no Astronomy Festival this year
+New England Fall Astronomy Festival

 Since 2011, the UNH Physics Department has teamed up with the NH Astronomical Society to bring this free, family-friendly event to the public.